ShowMeModel/revolut_churn_challenge/README.md

 # Revolut churn challenge

-A sample churn prevention solution for an FinTech app
+A sample churn prevention solution for a FinTech app.
+Purpose of this project is to show how to segmentize users to 2 possible segments: of engaged users, and un-engaged users.
+This is useful for designing some A/B tests, to see if deliberative interacting (with inactive users) can engage some of them.

 ## Challenge